 The FAA is silent on the issue of interim relief.
 However, parties which have agreed to an arbitration in the U.S. may seek an injunction from a U.S. state or federal court.
 Some U.S. states have statutes that specifically address interim relief in aid of arbitration.
-For example, New York state's procedural law permits parties to seek an injunction and other provisional relief in aid of an arbitration where "the award to which the applicant may be entitled may be rendered ineffectual", if interim relief is not granted.35
+For example, New York state's procedural law permits parties to seek an injunction and other provisional relief in aid of an arbitration where "the award to which the applicant may be entitled may be rendered ineffectual", if interim relief is not granted.31

-Texas and Florida have also adopted laws concerning interim relief in aid of arbitration, enabling parties to get an injunction in relation to arbitration proceedings.36
+Texas and Florida have also adopted laws concerning interim relief in aid of arbitration, enabling parties to get an injunction in relation to arbitration proceedings.32

 If the parties have opted to arbitrate under the rules of an arbitration institution, the institution's interim relief procedures govern.
-The ICDR Rules leave the parties free to seek interim relief from the courts in appropriate cases.37 In the ICC, a special emergency arbitrator may be appointed to matters requiring urgent attention.38 The arbitrator may order "any interim or conservatory measure it deems appropriate".39 Under the ICC Rules Article 29(2), parties must abide by all orders issued by an emergency arbitrator.
-Similarly, the ICDR adopted emergency arbitral relief procedures pursuant to Article 6 of its International Dispute Resolution Procedures.40 Article 6 provides for the appointment of an emergency arbitrator to rule on applications for interim relief.
-It should be noted that in the case of judicial injunctions, the courts have an array of mechanisms, including contempt of court,
+The ICDR Rules leave the parties free to seek interim relief from the courts in appropriate cases.33 In the ICC, a special emergency arbitrator may be appointed to matters requiring urgent attention.34 The arbitrator may order "any interim or conservatory measure it deems appropriate".35 Under the ICC Rules Article 29(2), parties must abide by all orders issued by an emergency arbitrator.
+Similarly, the ICDR adopted emergency arbitral relief procedures pursuant to Article 37 of its International Dispute Resolution Procedures.36 Article 37 provides for the appointment of an emergency arbitrator to rule on applications for interim relief.
+These interim relief measures are available for parties who entered into arbitration agreements on or after May 1, 2006.
+It should be noted that in the case of judicial injunctions, the courts have an array of mechanisms, including contempt of court, to compel enforcement.
+By contrast, there are questions as to how to enforce an injunction issued by an arbitrator.